go2ismail/AdminLTE-ASP-NET-MVC/adminlte/README.md

 # Development Tools & Environment

 I'm using **Visual Studio Community 2015** for the development tools on Windows 10 machine.
+For this project, i'm using AdminLTE version **2.4.2**.

 # AdminLTE ASP.NET MVC Version Usage